Creating and extending circuits

 Parties SHOULD NOT use CREATE_FAST except for creating one-hop circuits.

-Some handshakes (currently ntor-v3 defined above) allow the client or the relay to send additional data as part of the handshake.
-When used in a CREATE/CREATED handshake, this additional data must have the following format:
+Some handshakes (currently ntor-v3 defined above, and hs-ntor as used for onion services) allow the client or the relay to send additional data as part of the handshake.
+This additional data must have the following format:

 All parties MUST reject messages that are not well-formed per the rules above.